sloede/GASPI.jl/README.md

 julia -e 'using Pkg; Pkg.add("https://github.com/sloede/GASPI.jl.git")'
 ```

-Before using GASPI via GASPI.jl, you need to specify the path to the GASPI
+Before using GASPI.jl, you need to specify the path to the GASPI
 library you want to use.
-Thus you need to have a GASPI library installed on your
+Thus you need to have a GASPI-conforming library installed on your
-system prior to using GASPI.jl.
+system, e.g., [GPI-2](https://github.com/cc-hpc-itwm/GPI-2).
 Execute
 ```julia
 julia -e 'using GASPI; set_gaspi_library!("/path/to/libGPI2.so")'
 ```
-where `/path/to/libGPI.so` should be the absolute path to your GASPI library,
+where `/path/to/libGPI.so` should be the absolute path to your *shared* GASPI library,
 e.g., to `libGPI2.so` if you are on Linux and using the
 [GPI-2](https://github.com/cc-hpc-itwm/GPI-2) library.
 This step is necessary
 only once per project in which you use GASPI.jl.